 The regular hours at Rowe’s Produce Farm are 7a-8p daily (last field entry at 7:30p).
 However, strawberries are often limited in early days and at the end of the season.
 When berries are in short supply, they may close early or take a few days off to let the berries ripen.
 I suggest calling (or checking their Facebook status) to see if they still have strawberries available for the day.

-For 2020, strawberries are $2.49/lb.
+Strawberries are $2.59/lb – a $0.10 increase from last year.
 Boxes for picking are provided free of charge when you check in at the barn to find out which fields are currently available for picking.

 We have picked strawberries at Rowe’s several times through the years and my daughter loves helping to pick the berries.
 In Kindergarten my daughter stated that “Strawberry picking is almost as much fun as recess” – my Facebook memory feed reminds me of it every year.